octomix/josson/README.md

         {}->items*->[{}->concat(#, $V...)]->join() ==>""

-39. An argument `##` denotes the one-based array index.
+40. If a step is working on an array node, `@` represents that array node.
-    A function argument path step start with `@` represents the parent array node.
+    `##` denotes the one-based index of an array element.

         josson.getNode("items.sort(itemCode).concat('Item ',##,'/',@.size(),': [',itemCode,'] ',qty,unit,' x ',name,' <',property.colors.join(','),'>').join('\n')")
         ==>